BronzeCrab/starlab-task/readme.md

 ## what is this:

-This is django, djangorestframework related task 4 starlab
+This is django, djangorestframework related task 4 starlab.

+## what i've done:

+- test1
+- test2

 ## how to run it: